About Papeete

 Local Events, Festivals, or Seasonal Highlights:

-- Heiva I Tahiti: If you're visiting in July, don't miss the vibrant Heiva I Tahiti festival, a celebration of traditional Polynesian dance, music, and sports.
-Immerse yourself in the rich cultural heritage of French Polynesia.
+- Heiva Festival: If you're visiting in July, don't miss the vibrant Heiva festival, a celebration of Polynesian culture featuring traditional dance, music, and sports.